 Food is so much more than just a source of nourishment and subsistence.
 Its richness colors culture, history, and even literature.
 Its coalescing prowess brings people together into communities by creating a sense of familiarity and brotherhood.
 Some might go so far as to say that food is one of the major forces forging a national identity.
 It gives individuals a feeling of belonging that is at the core of nationalism.
-It serves as a hobby, a passion, a profession and sometimes even as a refuge.
+It serves as a hobby, a passion, a profession, and sometimes even as a refuge.

 It is interesting to see how food preparation has evolved through history, from the Paleolithic man’s roast meat cooked over the open fire in shallow pits to the modern art of molecular gastronomy.
 Some ancient recipes, however, have miraculously stood the test of time and continue to be in wide use even to this day.
 Below are ten of the oldest food recipes (still surviving in their ‘modern’ entities) known to historians:

-Although there are many recipes of flatbread, leavened bread and others that are more complicated than just toasting a flattened gruel mixture over the fire, they largely belong to the category of staples much like rice, kebab, and noodles.
-Here, we are more concerned with specific recipes or at least family of recipes that use spices and herbs to enhance flavor and have slowly evolved over time thanks to advancements in cooking technologies.
+Although there are many recipes for flatbread, leavened bread, and others that are more complicated than just toasting a flattened gruel mixture over the fire, they largely belong to the category of staples much like rice, kebab, and noodles.
+Here, we are more concerned with specific recipes or at least a family of recipes that use spices and herbs to enhance flavor and have slowly evolved over time thanks to advancements in cooking technologies.

-1) Stew, circa 6000 BC –
+Stew, circa 6000 BC

-Much like curry, the stew is a beautiful mess of vegetables, meat, poultry and a myriad of other ingredients, cooked slowly over gentle heat.
-The resultant food concoction is a riot of color, flavors, and aromas that are much more sophisticated than the plain old soup.
+Much like curry, the stew is a beautiful mess of vegetables, meat, poultry, and a myriad of other ingredients, cooked slowly over gentle heat.
+The resultant food concoction is a riot of color, flavors, and aromas that are much more sophisticated than plain old soup.
 Although water is the most common stew-cooking liquid used, some recipes call for wine and even beer.

 … put the flesh into an animal’s paunch, mix water with it, and boil it like that over the bone fire.
 The bones burn very well, and the paunch easily contains all the meat once it has been stripped off.
 In this way an ox, or any other sacrificial beast, is ingeniously made to boil itself.